 How do I classify schools as safety, target, and reach?

 Believe it or not, this is quite easy.
 Using your GPA and SAT or ACT scores, find the college in question’s admission statistics.
 They will have a report on the median scores and GPAs of their most recently admitted class as well as that year’s acceptance rate.
 Simply compare the statistics with your own scores to figure out whether you would easily get in (safety school) or not.
 If the scores are on par with your own, you can classify that school as a target school.
 If the statistics suggest that you would have some difficulty getting accepted, classify that school as a reach school.

 2. Check Requirements

 Nowadays, most schools have streamlined the process of submitting applications by using universally accepted application systems like the Common Application, Universal College Application, and Coalition Application.
 As a result, most everything you will need to submit to schools will be along the same line and sometimes, through the same system of application.
 If your colleges of choice largely accept one universal application system, be sure to peruse through each college’s application to see what you may need.
 Although many schools accept a specific type of application, there will be some key additions in the applications of different schools.
-If you are apply for an impacted major, like any engineering, law or business major, the college may require extra information, tests, or personal statements.
+If you are applying for an impacted major, like any engineering, law, or business major, the college may require extra information, tests, or personal statements.

 Other schools may ask for letters of recommendation.
-Generally, private universities will ask for a student profile and separate letter of recommendation from your high school counselor.
+Generally, private universities will ask for a student profile and a separate letter of recommendation from your high school counselor.
 They will also require a letter of recommendation from a teacher of your choice and suggest you have a third letter of recommendation from someone outside of your academic world.

 Moreover, some schools may have their own application system.
 A notable example is the University of California system which has its own application system for its various UCs.